jeremiahforsythe/Codecademy-Projects/README.md

 ## Python projects

-- [Project 1 Name](./Project-1-Directory/) - A short description of what Project 1 is about.
+- [Hacking the Fender](./Project-1-Directory/) - My version of hacking the fender .
 - [Project 2 Name](./Project-2-Directory/) - A short description of what Project 2 is about.
 - [Project 3 Name](./Project-3-Directory/) - A short description of what Project 3 is about.